Robotic-Brain/auto-sendmail/README.md

 # Environment
 `DATE` contains the fudged date of the email
+`DEBUG` can be set to 1 to enable more verbose output

 The `.stats` directory (sibling of the original script) contains auto-generated metadata to prevent repeatet executions within a 23h timespan